isomerpages/ema-pl/pages/faq.md

 Each award, valued at $5,000, can be used to pay for out-of-pocket course fees, course materials and other training-related costs.
 This is on top of existing government course fee subsidies.
 The Award is bond- free.

+**What is the eligibility criteria and how do I apply for the Study Awards?**
+Applicants may apply online <a href="/scholarships/adults/skillsfuture-study-award" target="_blank">here</a>

 For more information, please refer to the link <a href="https://www.skillsfuture.gov.sg/studyawards/power/faq/" target="_blank">here</a> or email [EMA_HumanCapital@ema.gov.sg](mailto:EMA_HumanCapital@ema.gov.sg) if you need further assistance.